blewis1014/Twitter-Disinformation/README.md

 1. Scatterplot of domain vs. datetime of the first memento and last memento (x-axis), sorted by the datetime of the first memento.
 Color dots based on the dataset (or datasets) it comes from.
 This should look similar to this [chart of URIs vs. memento datetimes](https://3.bp.blogspot.com/-8vNC-7UraiQ/U43lwAC0pSI/AAAAAAAAAE4/1IyHbXH9CKQ/s1600/mementosScatterDmoz.png), but with only the first and last dot on each row plotted (since you're only plotting the datetimes of the first and last mementos).

-2. [Histogram](https://en.wikipedia.org/wiki/Histogram) (see also [Histograms at mathisfun](https://www.mathsisfun.com/data/histograms.html)) of the total number of mementos for each domain for all the datasets.
+2. [Histogram](https://en.wikipedia.org/wiki/Histogram) (see also [Histograms at mathisfun](https://www.mathsisfun.com/data/histograms.html)) of the total number of mementos per domain for all the datasets.
 The x-axis should be total mementos (binned appropriately) and y-axis should be number of domains that fall into that bin.

 *Receiving all the points for this question requires thoughtful discussion of the results, including suggested questions for future investigation.*